PhaethonPsychis/gagabank/README.md

 # playmaker.
 Raise like is 2017
-Launch a presale.
+What the project creator can do with this contract?.Launch a presale.
 Receive money.
 Register your sponsors.
 Playmaker is a simple and powerful fundraising protocol on the Ethereum blockchain.
 It is a self-custodial contract, permissionless and decentralised.
-You are in control. </br>
+You are in control</br>
+What a consumer can do with this contract?
+Consumer can pre-register for an up-coming sale of a product and take advantage of reduced prices.</br>
 #### Usecase description
 Imagine Alice wants to raise some Ether to finish her new project.
 She wants to launch a presale and offer her community the opportunity to buy the artifact with a discount.
 There are not any intermediaries.
 It's just Alice and her friends.
 Alice needs a bank platform that is decentralized, permissionless, and crypto-friendly to accept donations from friends and family easily.</br>
 Bob wants to send some Ether to Alice's project.
 Bob is the sender and Alice is the recipient.
 Alice creates a playmaker bank that lets her receive Ether.</br>

+#### Benefits for the

+#### Creating the list of sponsors
 Alice wants to store the addresses of all her supporters supporters in a list along with the amount that they have sent.
 She will use this list to allow sponsors to purchase the product when launched at the price agreed.
-#### Managing the money in the bank
-Alice will also need to transmit Ether from her bank to external accounts.
-For payouts instead of calling a function herself to initiate a payment, she will let a recipient do that, and therefore pay the transaction fee.
-Alice will store the addresses and the associated amounts in a ledger inside the bank.
-The account is public and everyone can inspect the administration. </br>
-Alice will use the list of addresses to send sponsors their product.

-#### Design Principles
 Store data such as sponsors addresses on an external database.
 Only public keys is stored here.
 The application will never request secret keys</br>

+#### Payout functions
+Alice will also need to transmit Ether from her bank to external accounts.</br> For payouts she will use the solidity withdrwal instead of calling a function herself to initiate a payment, she will let a recipient do that, and therefore pay the transaction fee.
+Alice will store the addresses and the associated amounts in a ledger inside the bank.
+The account is public and everyone can inspect the administration. </br>

+#### Cost considerations and design decisions

-Make the contract light and reduce the cost for deployment</br>
+Minimize the cost for contract operations for the owner</br>
 Minimize the transaction cost for the end user</br>
 Perform calculations off-chain whenever is possible</br>